Amalie of Zweibrücken-Birkenfeld-Bischweiler, Queen of Saxony

 Friedrich August, painted by Johann Heinrich Schmidt. source: Wikipedia

-On January 29, 1769, Amalie married Friedrich August III, Elector of Saxony (future King Friedrich August I).
-At the time of her marriage, she became the Electress of Saxony – the last to hold this title.
+On January 29, 1769, Amalie married Friedrich August III, Elector of Saxony (the future King Friedrich August I).
+At the time of her marriage, she became the Electress of Saxony, the last to hold this title.
 In addition to three stillborn children, the couple had one daughter:

-On December 20, 1806, Amalie became the first Queen of Saxony when the electorate was elevated to a Kingdom, and her husband assumed the throne as King Friedrich August I. She also became Duchess of Warsaw the following year when the newly created Duchy of Warsaw, a protectorate of the French Empire, was placed in personal union with the Kingdom of Saxony by the French Emperor Napoléon.
+On December 20, 1806, Amalie became the first Queen of Saxony when the Electorate of Saxony was elevated to a kingdom, and her husband assumed the throne as King Friedrich August I of Saxony.
+She also became Duchess of Warsaw the following year when the newly created Duchy of Warsaw, a protectorate of the French Empire, was placed in personal union with the Kingdom of Saxony by the French Emperor Napoléon.
 She remained Duchess of Warsaw until 1815 when it was dissolved at the Congress of Vienna.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.